Riki Rachtman

 David Andrew "Riki" Rachtman is an American television and radio personality.
 He is best known for his association with the late 1980s and early-to-mid 1990s hard rock and heavy metal scene, hosting MTV's Headbangers Ball from 1990 to the show's cancellation in 1995, and he was the owner of the Hollywood-based nightclub The Cathouse.

 Career

 Rock scene

 Riki Rachtman grew up in Van Nuys, California but later moved to the Hollywood Hills.
 At the age of 16, Rachtman auditioned to sing in the band the Angry Samoans, and the next year he was in a band called the Fairlanes.
 In the late 1980s, Rachtman was lead vocalist of the L.A. metal act Virgin.
 In the 1990s, he spent over a year in a band called Battery Club, which toured with The Offspring.

-Rachtman appears in Attack of Life: The Bang Tango Movie, which is a 2016 documentary film directed by Drew Fortier about 80s LA hard rock band Bang Tango.
+Rachtman appears in Attack of Life: The Bang Tango Movie, which is a 2016 documentary film directed by Drew Fortier about 80's L.A. hard rock band Bang Tango.